abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 note the last extra two as for an instance

-to narrow down more the search it could utilize the Linux "find" option to filter or test the search
+to narrow down more the search we could utilize the Linux "find" option to test or filter the search

 $ l -atime -5 /a/\**m*.c
 will give the above of which only modified less than 5 days ago